HowToPest.com Logo

 • Seal Up Gaps.
 Close all gaps and possible entry points that lead into your home, for example gaps around water pipes or outlets.

-• Remove any wood piles, cut back overgrown bushes and trees.
+• Remove any wood piles, cut back over grown bushes and trees.

 Now let’s talk about the actual process of getting rid of spiders, starting with the outside of your home.
 Once you have done a thorough cleaning you will now want to apply a pesticide that is labeled for spiders.
 Take a look at all our spider control products here.